Deutsch | Español | Français | Italiano | Português | Tiếng Việt | Turkish | Pусский | عربى | 中文

 Wang N, Zhan Y, Zhu L, et al. Retrospective Multicenter Cohort Study Shows Early Interferon Therapy Is Associated with Favorable Clinical Responses in COVID-19 Patients.
 Cell Host Microb, published July 22.
 Full-text: https://doi.org/10.1016/j.chom.2020.07.005

-Retrospective multicenter cohort study of 446 COVID-19 patients, taking advantage of drug stock disparities between two medical centers in Hubei during the peak of the Chinese COVID-19 outbreak.
-Early administration (≤5 days after admission) of IFN-α2b was associated with reduced in-hospital mortality in comparison with no admission of IFN-α2b, whereas late administration of IFN-α2b was associated with increased mortality.
+A retrospective multicenter cohort study of 446 COVID-19 patients, taking advantage of drug stock disparities between two medical centers in Hubei during the peak of the Chinese COVID-19 outbreak.
+Early administration (≤ 5 days after admission) of IFN-α2b was associated with reduced in-hospital mortality in comparison with no admission of IFN-α2b, whereas late administration of IFN-α2b was associated with increased mortality.
 IFN therapy was not associated with recovery time for COVID-19.

 Kon ZN, Smith DE, Chang SH, et al. Extracorporeal Membrane Oxygenation Support in Severe COVID-19.
 Ann Thorac Surg.
 2020 Jul 17:S0003-4975(20)31152-8.
 PubMed: https://pubmed.gov/32687823.
 Full-text: https://doi.org/10.1016/j.athoracsur.2020.07.002

 The authors describe their institutional practice regarding ECMO support for 27 patients with COVID-19.
 At the time of paper submission, survival was 96.3% (one death) in over 350 days of total ECMO support.
-Thirteen patients (48.1%) remained on ECMO support, while 13 patients (48.1%) had been successfully decannulated.
-Seven patients (25.9%) had been discharged from the hospital while six patients (22.2%) remained in the hospital of which four were on room-air.
+Thirteen patients (48.1%) remained on ECMO support, while 13 patients (48.1%) were successfully decannulated.
+Seven patients (25.9%) were discharged from the hospital while six patients (22.2%) remained in the hospital, of which four were on (unmodified) room air.
 The authors rightly conclude that the judicious use of ECMO support may be clinically beneficial.

 Kansagra Ap, Goyal MS, Hamilton S, Albers GW.
 Collateral Effect of Covid-19 on Stroke Evaluation in the United States.
 N Engl J Med 2020; 383:400-401.
 Full-text: https://doi.org/10.1056/NEJMc2014816

 Any decrease in care for patients with ischemic stroke may be consequential because timely treatment may decrease the incidence of disability.
-The authors compare the mean daily counts per hospital of patients in the prepandemic 29-day epoch from February 1, 2020, through February 29, 2020, with the mean daily counts per hospital of patients in a 14-day epoch during the early pandemic, from March 26, 2020, through April 8, 2020.
-They found a decrease of approximately 39% in the numbers of patients who received evaluations for acute stroke between two recent epochs in U.S. hospitals.
-The decrease in the use of stroke imaging from the prepandemic epoch to the early-pandemic epoch was seen across all age, sex, and stroke severity subgroups.
+The authors compare the mean daily counts per hospital of patients in the pre-pandemic 29-day epoch from February 1, 2020, through February 29, 2020, with the mean daily counts per hospital of patients in a 14-day period during the early pandemic, from March 26, 2020, through April 8, 2020.
+They found a decrease of approximately 39% in the numbers of patients who received evaluations for acute stroke between two recent periods in U.S. hospitals.
+The decrease in the use of stroke imaging from the pre-pandemic epoch to the early-pandemic period was seen across all ages, sexes, and stroke severity subgroups.

 Stone JR, Tran KM, Conklin J, Mino-Kenudson M. Case 23-2020: A 76-Year-Old Woman Who Died from Covid-19.
 N Engl J Med 2020; 383:380-387.
 Full-text: https://doi.org/10.1056/NEJMcpc2004974

-A 76-year-old woman was admitted to the Massachusetts General Hospital because of confusion and hypoxemia (87% while she was breathing ambient air).
+A 76-year-old woman was admitted to the Massachusetts General Hospital because of confusion and hypoxemia (O2 saturation at 87% while breathing ambient air).